We Were Dead Before the Ship Even Sank

 We Were Dead Before the Ship Even Sank is the fifth studio album by American alternative rock band Modest Mouse, released in 2007.
 It followed their previous studio album, 2004's Good News for People Who Love Bad News.
-It is the band's only full-length with former Smiths guitarist Johnny Marr as a member.
+It is the band's only full-length with former Smiths guitarist Johnny Marr as well as Joe Plummer as members.
 It is also their last with founding member and bassist Eric Judy.
 It has a strong nautical theme and was originally envisioned as a concept album about a boat crew that dies in every song.

 This album was certified Gold by the RIAA on June 11, 2009.
 As of February 2015, it has sold 649,000 copies in the US.

 Production

 The album was recorded at Sweet Tea Studio in Oxford, Mississippi, with producer Dennis Herring, becoming the second consecutive Modest Mouse album to be recorded at that location and with that producer.
 Audible Alchemy in Portland, Oregon, was also credited as a recording studio for the album.
 The original drummer for Modest Mouse, Jeremiah Green, also returned to the band for this album.
 Additionally, James Mercer of The Shins sings backup vocals on the tracks "We've Got Everything", "Missed the Boat", and "Florida".

 The album was leaked to the Internet on February 15, 2007, a full month before its official release on March 20, 2007.
 In its first week of release, the album debuted at No. 1 in the Billboard 200 selling 128,585 copies.

 The album also reached No. 1 in Canada, where it was certified gold in June 2008 and sold 50,000 copies.